Eeems-Org/remarkable.guide/src/tech/dualboot.rst

 Setting it on toltec
 ____________________

-If you are running toltec on the second partition you can create an environment override for xochitl that will set the ``QML_DISK_CACHE_PATH``.
+If you are running :doc:`../guide/software/toltec` on the second partition you can create an environment override for xochitl that will set the ``QML_DISK_CACHE_PATH``.

 .. code-block:: shell